 - General approach to treatment of myelodysplastic syndromes

 Growth factors for myelodysplastic syndrome

 Erythropoietin (Epo® or Procrit®), a growth factor that promotes red blood cell production, can help avoid red blood cell transfusions in some patients.
-For some patients, giving both erythropoietin and G-CSF improves the response to the erythropoietin.
+Giving some patients both erythropoietin and G-CSF improves their response to the erythropoietin.
 Darbepoetin alfa (Aranesp®) is a long-acting form of erythropoietin.
 It works in the same way but was designed to be given less often.